kasiazar/NeandertalBoneMetagenome/README.md

 Alignments
 ========================

+Pseudonocardia2_blocks2*

+Propionibacteria2_blocks1*

+Streptomyces3_blocks3*

 Description:
 These alignment blocks were used for phylogenies, with the purpose of inspecting whether sediment clones (PCR amplified with bacterial universal primers 27f and 1492r, as well as actinobacterial primers) will place as sister groups to any of the bone consensus sequences.
 In case you wonder: they dont.
+Name conversion file available for each to match alignment (short names for processing with RAXML) to the tree (nicer names for reading).